Baby You Can Drive My Car Because You Don’t Have One

 For the average American, not much.

-That’s because economic news is usually based on short-term data changes (monthly or quarterly), but individuals gauge their household net worth creation over decades.
-If individuals look towards the long term, such as saving for retirement or buying a house, the picture is much darker.
+Economic news is usually based on short-term data changes (monthly or quarterly), but individuals gauge their household net worth creation over decades.
+The picture is much darker if individuals look towards the long term, such as saving for retirement or buying a house.

 The latest news is that increases in health care costs and taxes for the middle class will all increase in the Trump-Republican administration.
-After all who else is going to pay for the tax cuts to the wealthy and a military buildup?
+After all, who else will pay for the tax cuts to the wealthy and a military buildup?

-The other problem is that corporations are planning to reduce their pension plans due to changes in accounting rules and premiums paid to the Pension Benefit Guaranty Corporation.
-This is the topic of the next story, but this basically means the costs of individual health care will rise, or definitely become more uncertain.
-Medical bankruptcies will rise as people cannot afford to pay for major medical expenses.
-Planning for the financial future will become much more difficult for average Americans, especially Millennials, who, for the most part, are not equipped to manage investment over remaining decades of their working careers.
+The other problem is that corporations plan to reduce their pension plans due to changes in accounting rules and premiums paid to the Pension Benefit Guaranty Corporation.
+This is the topic of the next story, but this means the costs of individual health care will rise or become more uncertain.
+Medical bankruptcies will increase as people cannot afford major medical expenses.
+Planning for the financial future will become much more difficult for average Americans, especially Millennials, who, for the most part, are not equipped to manage investment over the remaining decades of their working careers.

-Then, if they are lucky enough to have jobs with pension plans, Mercer consulting estimates that within the next five years or so, many of those plans will be phased out and replaced with annuities or lump sum payments.
-This transition from pension to annuities or lump sum distributions will greatly benefit the financial services and insurance industries more than individuals.
-As we discussed on this site many times before, this demonstrates that there is a pot of gold at the end of the lobbying rainbow for the financial services industry, which is the largest and most active in Washington.
+Then, if they are lucky enough to have jobs with pension plans, Mercer Consulting estimates that within the next five years or so, many of those plans will be phased out and replaced with annuities or lump sum payments.
+This transition from pension to annuities or lump sum distributions will significantly benefit the financial services and insurance industries more than individuals.
+As we discussed on this site many times, this demonstrates a pot of gold at the end of the lobbying rainbow for the financial services industry, the largest and most active in Washington.
 The main focus of this lobby is to advance all anti-individual investor bills or regulations.

-So if you are a Millennial, or a younger worker, you will face more financial and career risks than any other generation in U.S. history.
+So, if you are a Millennial or a younger worker, you will face more financial and career risks than any other generation in U.S. history.
 You are the uber-generation for retirement and health care.
-There is no sense of corporate responsibility to workers (and in too many cases the environment) under the neo-liberal, conservative capitalism.
-After all, as the economist Milton Friedman insisted, the only purpose of any corporation is to appease shareholders, and by that he did not mean the poor mope who owns shares in their 401(k) (you lost those voting rights anyway if you read the fine print in your enrollment papers.)
+There is no sense of corporate responsibility to workers (and, in too many cases, the environment) under neo-liberal, conservative capitalism.
+After all, as the economist Milton Friedman insisted, the only purpose of any corporation is to appease shareholders.
+By that, he did not mean the poor mope who owns shares in their 401(k) (you lost those voting rights anyway if you read the fine print in your enrollment papers.)

 Previous articleAn Overdue Parody on Capitalism or How Did Trump Become a Billionaire?